 Each box is different.
 The only common product is my Joanday and night cream.
 Since I worked on it all year, including it was a must.”

 4. You‘ve made a name for yourself on YouTube with your travel vlogs in Korea, but you’ve also travelled to many countries.
 Do you have a favourite country that you’ve been to?

 “That’s difficult.
 I love every country that I’ve been to.
 Of course, I love Korea and America.
 Malaysia was special because it was my first fan meeting abroad.
 I also love travelling to Europe because it reminds me of when I travelled here with my friends.
 I can’t really say I have a favourite.”

 5. How about somewhere you haven’t been to before but you’d like to?

 “I‘ve never been to Greece or Australia.
 Also, the Philippines – many subscribers ask me to visit the country and I’m waiting for that opportunity.
 I hope I have a chance to do so in the future.
 Maybe for the cream launch.”

 “I don’t think you have to take anything specific because it’s all there.
-However, I would recommend that while they’re in Korea, they make the most of K-Beauty products.
+However, I would recommend that while they are in Korea, they make the most of k-beauty products.
 There’s a huge range of products – some more affordable, others more high-end.
 There’s something for everyone!
 And sheet masks especially!
 You can get great deals, so it’s best to stock up on them while you’re there.”

 7. That‘s something to look forward to!
 On your channel, cafes have become your signature vlogging space.
 Are there any you would recommend to UKP readers?